-# Check a tree's status
+# Status Check

 Status Changes

-You can look up on how to send a status request in our API Reference (opens new window).
+Information on how to send a status request in our API Reference (opens new window).

 An example response looks as follows: